 colon cancer survivor and director, corporate and foundation relations at Fred Hutch

 As we transition into Pinktober, I would like to urge people to please use discretion with regard to pink ribbon marketing campaigns touting breast cancer support (verify where proceeds go) and to scrutinize products, as many are actually harmful contributors to breast cancer, such as hormone interrupters.
 And as a reminder, there is NO cure for stage 4 breast cancer (the type that kills) and less than 2 percent raised by all breast cancer organizations in North America go towards this cause.

 metastatic breast cancer patient and advocate

 (Editor's note: Summar died of metastatic breast cancer in October 2016)

 What Breast Cancer Awareness month means to me is a heightened thought process of “Cancer is real.”
 And that we need to continue advocating for ourselves as community members, we need to continue to work with research centers like Fred Hutch, we need to continue to empower organizations like Cierra Sisters and we need to make sure that we know our bodies in a way that when we feel a difference, we make the doctors take notice and take action.
 If it happens to be breast cancer, we’re able to find it at an earlier stage and that gives us a greater opportunity to continue to live and take care of our families and take care of ourselves.

---Bridgette Hempstead, two-time breast cancer survivor and founder of the survivor support group Cierra Sisters
+breast cancer patient, advocate and founder of Cierra Sisters